Today – the 31st of January – is statistically the most popular day to quit your job, according to a UK research project.

 But if all else fails…

-At the end of the day, there are only so many days you have in this life.
-Meaning if it ever truly reaches a breaking point, it's best to look for the door.
+At the end of the day, there are only so many hours you truly have to yourself in this life.
+Meaning if it ever truly reaches a breaking point, it’s best to look for the door.
 And even the Doc is inclined to agree on this point.